TristanBeucher/tristanbeucher.github.io/_posts/2025-11-27-Estimating-Regime-Switching-Models-for-Electricity-Prices.md

 \sum_{m=1}^{12} b_m \cdot \text{Month}_{t,m}
 $$

+where $$DOW$$ means day of the week.
+You can see that it's just a regression on two calendar dummy variables (day of the week and month).

 I've also tested trigonometric seasonality but it tends to smooth transitions, whereas electricity markets exhibit sharp discontinuities between weekdays and weekends.
 Dummy variables capture these discontinuities better.

-When plotting $$ S_t $$, we clearly observe seasonal patterns consistent with the weekly and annual cycles.
+When plotting $$ S_t $$, we clearly observe seasonal patterns consistent with the weekly and annual cycles (decrease in price during week-ends and summer).

 ![SeasonBaseline](images/regime switching model estimation/season baseline.png)

 Subtracting this seasonal component to the log-prices gives us the de-seasonalized series $$ X_t $$.
-The ACF of $$ X_t $$ shows that most of the seasonality has been removed :
+The ACF of $$ X_t $$ shows that **most of the seasonality has been removed** :

 ![ACFdeseasonalized](images/regime switching model estimation/acf prices deseasonalized.png)

-Below, the left panel shows the distribution of raw log-prices, which is heavily skewed because of strong weekly and yearly seasonal patterns.
+On the chart below, the left panel shows the distribution of raw log-prices, which is heavily skewed because of strong weekly and yearly seasonal patterns.
 After removing seasonality, the right panel shows a much more symmetric and centred distribution, with extreme values now clearly identifiable as genuine market shocks rather than calendar effects.

 ![DistributionComparison](images/regime switching model estimation/distributions.png)